Beet Hummus

 squeezing lemon into blender with beets, garlic and sesame seedssqueezing lemon into blender with beets, garlic and sesame seeds

-Finally, pour in the water.
+Finally, pour within the water.

 pouring water into blender with beets, garlic and sesame seedspouring water into blender with beets, garlic and sesame seeds